The Ultimate Guide To Making A Fairy Garden At Home

 In the small locations, you may opt to use stacking planters, a plant pot, or maybe a birdbath.
 For larger locations, you may opt to use a wheelbarrow, a raised planter, a patio garden bed or a half wine barrel.
 Other ideas are old pots, broken flower pottery bowls, rusty pails, or even old wooden crates.

-Fairy Garden Items For Your Fairy Garden Houses!
+Other Items For Your DIY Fairy Garden

-- Fairy Garden Houses
+Fairy Garden Houses

-- Fairy Garden Walkway stones (or small shells)
+Fairy Garden Walkway stones (or small shells)

-- Fairy Garden Welcome or Home Sweet Home signs
+Fairy Garden Welcome or Home Sweet Home signs

-- Mini Fairy Garden Trellis
+Mini Fairy Garden Trellis

-- Mini Hanging Birdhouses
+Mini Hanging Birdhouses

-- Even Fairy Garden flower pots
+Even Fairy Garden flower pots

-There are so many ways you can use these Fairy Garden items to create your own magical spaces.
-We love to use small things we already have (like thimbles) to fill up our fairy gardens and make our fairy garden houses cozy.
+There are so many ways you can use these items to create your own magical spaces.
+Making. a DIY fairy garden is so rewarding.